Maribsorensen/RainyDays/README.md

 ### Installing

-The website is hosted live on Github Pages.
+The website is hosted live on Github Pages [here](https://maribsorensen.github.io/RainyDays/).
 Instructions bellow for installing and running.

 1. Clone the repo: